33Chief/UFO-Sightings/README.md

 2. Clone the new repository to my computer.

-3. Inside my local git repository, create a directory for the Javascript challenge.
-Use the folder names to correspond to the challenges: **UFO-level-1
+3. Inside my local git repository, create a directory for the Javascript project.

 4. Add my **html** files to this folder as well as your static folder containing your javascript.
 This will be the main script to run my analysis.